ODP.NET, Managed Driver supports .NET configuration file-based settings in

 This section can appear only under a

 <version> section.
 Any ODP.NET, Managed Driver specific LDAP settings should appear in this section.
+This section is supported by managed ODP.NET only.
 The following is an example of a

 <LDAPsetting> subsection under the